MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-third-party-providers.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-This article explains how to configure a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on a Linux host machine with Active Directory (AD) authentication when using third-party AD providers.
+This article explains how to configure a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on a Linux host machine with Active Directory authentication when using third-party Active Directory providers.
 Examples are [PowerBroker Identity Services (PBIS)](https://www.beyondtrust.com/), [One Identity](https://www.oneidentity.com/products/authentication-services/), and [Centrify](https://www.centrify.com/).
-This guide includes steps to check your AD configuration.
+This guide includes steps to check your Active Directory configuration.
 It's not intended to instruct on how to join a machine to a domain.
 For detailed instructions on joining a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to a domain by using realmd and SSSD, see [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).

 ## Prerequisites

-Before you configure AD authentication, you need to set up an AD domain controller, Windows, on your network.
-Then join your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux host to an AD domain.
+Before you configure Active Directory authentication, you need to set up an Active Directory domain controller, Windows, on your network.
+Then join your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux host to an Active Directory domain.
 You can use [PBIS](https://www.beyondtrust.com/), [VAS](https://www.oneidentity.com/products/authentication-services/), or [Centrify](https://www.centrify.com/).

 > [!NOTE]
 >